-Copyright and license
+2.1.4 Copyright and license

 Portions of khmer are Copyright California Institute of Technology, where the exact counting code was first developed.
 All other code developed through 2014 is copyright Michigan State University.
 Portions are copyright Michigan State University and Regents of the University of California.
 All the code is freely available for use and re-use under the BSD License.
-Distribution, modification and redistribution, incorporation into other software, and pretty much everything else is allowed.

-Contributors and Acknowledgements
+2.2 Contributors and Acknowledgements